Sexually transmitted infections (STIs) are passed from one person to another through unprotected sex or genital contact.

 HIV is most commonly passed on through unprotected sex.
 It can also be transmitted by coming into contact with infected blood – for example, sharing needles to inject steroids or drugs.

-Most people with HIV will look and feel healthy and have no symptoms.
-When you first develop HIV you may experience a flu-like illness with a fever, sore throat or rash.
+Most people with HIV look and feel healthy and have no symptoms.
+When you first develop HIV, you may experience a flu-like illness with a fever, sore throat or rash.
 This is called a seroconversion illness.

 Read more about HIV and AIDS and coping with a positive HIV test.

-Trichomonas vaginalis (TV) is an STI caused by a tiny parasite.
-It can be easily passed on through sex and most people are unaware they are infected.
+Trichomoniasis is an STI caused by a tiny parasite called Trichomonas vaginalis (TV).
+It can be easily passed on through sex and most people don't know they're infected.

-In women, TV can cause a frothy yellow or watery vaginal discharge which has an unpleasant smell, soreness or itching around the vagina, and pain when passing urine.
+In women, trichomoniasis can cause a frothy yellow or watery vaginal discharge that has an unpleasant smell, soreness or itching around the vagina, and pain when passing urine.

-In men, TV rarely causes symptoms.
+In men, trichomoniasis rarely causes symptoms.
 You may experience pain or burning after passing urine, a whitish discharge, or an inflamed foreskin.

-TV can sometimes be difficult to diagnose and your GP may suggest you go to a specialist clinic for a urine or swab test.
-Once diagnosed, TV can usually be treated with antibiotics.
+Trichomoniasis can sometimes be difficult to diagnose and your GP may suggest you go to a specialist clinic for a urine or swab test.
+Once diagnosed, it can usually be treated with antibiotics.